Olaf Tveitmoe: Anti-Asian Exclusion League

 In March 1905, concerned by the prospect of unrestricted immigration from the populous low wage countries of Asia into the United States and its potential impact upon wage rates, the Labor Council of San Francisco launched a campaign against further Japanese immigration into the country, with Tveitmoe placed in the leading role.
 This was followed on May 7, 1905 with a mass meeting at Metropolitan Hall in San Francisco chaired by Tveitmoe, at which was established the Japanese and Korean Exclusion League.

 In 1907 this organization changed its name to the Asian Exclusion League, with Tveitmoe remaining head of this organization until 1912.

 Death and legacy

 Tveitmoe died in Santa Cruz, California.
 He was 57 years old at the time of his death.
-Tveitmoe was buried at Cypress Lawn Memorial Park cemetery in Colma, California.

 Personal life

-In the spring of 1889, Tveitmoe was married to a fellow émigré from Valdres, Ingeborg Ødegaard (1859-1935).
+In the spring of 1889, Tveitmoe was married to a fellow émigré from Valdres, Ingeborg Ødegaard.
 The first of the couple's six children would be born in May 1891.